 \subsection{Runtime Synchronization Freedom}

-The original BSP model relied on a \emph{runtime barrier} to synchronize at the end of communication (before processors start a new computation phase).
-Static BSP eliminates this runtime barrier with a \emph{compile-time schedule}.
-Static BSP requires hardware to expose a \emph{deterministic} interface so that a compiler can schedule computation and communication.
-The compiler replaces runtime barriers with delay operations (e.g., \textcode{sleep} in \figRef{isa_overview}) that ensure all processes start the next phase at the same time.
+The original BSP model relied on a \emph{runtime barrier} to synchronize processors at the end of communication (before they start a new computation phase).
+Static BSP replaces this barrier with a \emph{compile-time schedule}.
+It requires hardware with a \emph{deterministic} interface that permits a compiler to schedule computation and communication.
+The compiler uses delay operations (e.g., \textcode{sleep} in~\figRef{isa_overview}) to ensure all processes start the next phase synchronously.